Python List Directories In Directory

 try:

-safe_name = os.path.basename(entry.path) # gets the filename only
+for entry in os.path) # gets the filename only

 except FileNotFoundError:

-print(f"Error: Directory '{path}' not found.")
+print(f"Error: Directory '{path}' not found.

 directory_path = "/path/to/your/directory/with/special/characters" # Example with special characters.